bkotos/php-hexdump/README.md

 # php-hexdump
-A PHP utility for dumping the bytes of a file or stream as hexadecimal or binary.
+A PHP utility for dumping the bytes of a file or stream as hexadecimal, octal, or binary.

 ## Usage
 **php-hexdump** accepts a path argument representing the file it should read